|Birth: ||Jul. 9, 1847|

 About this time, many families from the Walker County region, unwilling to suffer the indignities of "Reconstruction" moved West.
+Local newspapers were replete with land being sold at bargain prices by families joining wagon trains bound for the western country.
 The most popular destinations seemed to be Arkansas and Texas.

 In Oct 1872, two of Allie's siblings made the long move to Texas, her brother John G. Whitlow & wife, Mary Ann Hall moved to Weatherford, Parker Co., TX and sister Martha Whitlow w/ husband, Wm Holden Garrett, (both referred to as "Billy & Matt" in a letter of 1872) moved to Kennedale, Tarrant Co., TX.